 Following August 2018, IEP and affiliates' ownership of CVR Energy was reduced below 80% and, since that time, CVR Energy is no longer eligible to file as a member of the AEP consolidated federal income tax group.
 Beginning with the tax period after the exchange in August 2018, CVR Energy became the parent of a new consolidated group for U.S. federal income tax purposes and will file and pay its federal income tax obligations directly to the IRS.
 Pursuant to the terms of the Tax Allocation Agreement, however, CVR Energy may be required to make payments in respect of taxes owed by AEP for periods prior to the exchange.
 Similar principles may apply for state or local income tax purposes where CVR Energy filed combined, consolidated, or unitary tax returns with AEP.
 As of December 31, 2019 and 2018, the Company's Consolidated Balance Sheets reflected a nominal payable and \$4 million receivable, respectively, for federal income taxes due to or from AEP.
-As of December 31, 2019 and 2018, the Company's Consolidated Balance Sheets reflected a nominal payable and \$4 million receivable, respectively, for federal income taxes due to or from AEP.
-As of December 31, 2019 and 2018, the Company's Consolidated approximate of \$20 million to and receivable of \$12 million from, respectively, the IRS and certain state jurisdictions.
+As of December 31, 2019 and 2018, the Company's Consolidated Balance Sheets also reflected a payable of \$20 million to and receivable of \$12 million from, respectively, the IRS and certain state jurisdictions.